Renewables projects: How can commercial parties protect themselves?

 New technologies have a habit of not working exactly as intended.
-Commercial disputes are already arising out of the failure of kit to work as planned and, in some cases, as warranted.
+Commercial disputes have already arisen out of the failure of kit to work as planned and, in some cases, as warranted.

 The substantive areas of disputes risk on renewables projects arise in various ways.